The pronoun on: nous, ils, quelqu’un

 NousNous mangeons une salade ce midi (We are eating a salad at lunchtime today.)On mange une salade ce midi.
 (We are eating a salad at lunchtime today.)

-Les gensLes gens aiment venir ici pour le dessert (People like to come here for dessert.)
-On aime venir ici pour le dessert. ( People like to come here for dessert.)
+Les gensLes gens aiment venir ici pour le dessert (People like coming here for dessert.)
+On aime venir ici pour le dessert.
+People like coming here for dessert.)

 Quelqu’unQuelqu'un réserve une table pour deux ce soir (Someone is booking a table for two tonight.)On réserve une table pour deux ce soir.
 (Someone is booking a table for two tonight.)